amancooks08/go-gRPC/README.md

 # go-gRPC
-AN implementation of gRPC to build micro-services using Golang, also source code to my blog.
+An implementation of gRPC to build micro-services using Golang, also source code to my [blog](https://medium.com/@schrute08/mastering-grpc-building-a-go-based-microservice-architecture-cbbba70e52f5).